Arnaldo Tamayo Méndez: Personal life

 Since 1980, he has been a Deputy in the Cuban National Assembly, representing his home region of Guantánamo Province.

 He has been honored by the Cuban Government for being the first Cuban, the first Caribbean, and the first Latin American to go into orbit.
-He was awarded the titles of Hero of the Republic of Cuba and the Order of Playa Girón.
-He also is a recipient of the Hero of the Soviet Union award.
+He was also awarded the title of Hero of the Republic of Cuba and the Order of Playa Girón.
+He was also a recipient of the Hero of the Soviet Union award.

 Tamayo is married and has two daughters and a son.

 His space suit is preserved at the Museum of the Revolution in Havana.